imr-framework/vs-tabletop/README.md

 ### Method 1: `pip install`
 1. On the command line, make a new virtual environment.
 2. `pip install vs-tabletop`
-3. cd into the main folder called "vstabletop" and run `app.py`.
+3. cd into the main folder called "vstabletop" (`venv\Lib\site-packages\vstabletop`) and run `app.py`.
 Click into the link in the program output (examplee: http://127.0.0.1:5000/).
 Log in as admin using password `123456`.

 ### Method 2: Cloning
 1. Clone the repository.